apsocarras/apsocarras/README.md

   </a>
 </p>

-### I'm a Data Engineering student at [Epicodus](https://www.epicodus.com/) learning from the fine folks at [Data Stack Academy](https://www.datastack.academy/).
+### I'm a Data Engineering Fellow at [Tech Impact](https://www.techimpact.org/).

-#### Prior to that, I was doing data analysis in public health.
-In between, I was sleeping out of my car going cross-country (pictured).
-Click on my name to see my personal site and resume (lazy mice click [here](https://alexsocarras.com)).
+#### I pivoted here from data analysis in public health after completing the bootcamp at [Data Stack Academy](https://datastack.academy/).
+There was also a brief window where I was sleeping out of my car going cross-country (pictured).
+Click on my name to see my personal site and resume.

 ---

 <h2 align="center"><img src="img/python.svg" alt="Python Logo" width="25px">